18-point agreement: Point 8: Borneanisation

 Borneanisation of the public service should proceed as quickly as possible.

 Point 9: British Officers

 Every effort should be made to encourage British Officers to remain in the public service until their places can be taken by suitably qualified people from Sarawak.

 Point 10: Citizenship

-The recommendation in paragraph 148(k) of the Report of the Cobbold Commission should govern the citizenship rights in the Federation of Sarawak subject to the following amendments:
+The recommendation in paragraph 148(k) of the Report of the Cobbold Commission should govern the citizenship rights in Sarawak subject to the following amendments: